flutter/website/src/resources/inside-flutter.md

 from intermediate stages to new values.
 For example, half-way through a circle-to-square transition, the shape could be changed once more, causing the animation to need to interpolate to a triangle.
-So long as the triangle class can "lerpFrom" the rounded-square intermediate class, the transition can be seamlessly performed.
+So long as the triangle class can `lerpFrom` the rounded-square intermediate class, the transition can be seamlessly performed.

 # Conclusion